AntreasAntoniou/DeepClassificationBot/README.md

 #### Prerequisites

 * A classifier
-* `bot.ini` with Twitter credentials (see above)
+* Twitter app credentials (see above)
 * [Docker](https://www.docker.com/) tools and an account on a docker registry
 * [Google Cloud SDK](https://cloud.google.com/sdk/#Quick_Start)
 * [A Google Cloud Platform project](https://cloud.google.com/compute/docs/linux-quickstart#set_up_a_google_cloud_platform_project)

-#### Build and register your own docker image
+#### Building and registering your own docker image

 `classificationbot/base:latest` comes with all the dependencies installed.
 If you've modified the code and added a new dependency, make a new Docker image based on the dockerfiles in this repo.

-`dockerfiles/bot/Dockerfile` will contain the bot and the classifier when built.

-This repo's associated images are built with these commands:
+This repo's base images are built with these commands:

 ```
 $ docker build -t classificationbot/base:latest -f dockerfiles/base/Dockerfile .